guokai8/rcellmarker/README.md

 head(getdetail(res,single))
 ```
 ## Note
-The _rcellmarker_ package use the cellMarker and PanglaoDB database as the reference with ID cleaning and merging.
+The _rcellmarker_ package use the __CellMarker__ and __PanglaoDB__ database as the reference with ID cleaning and merging.
 We also add information from the newest public papers from NCBI.
 The package is still under development.

 ## Contact information